 Code of Business Conduct

 Immediate Media Company Limited (“Immediate”) is committed to the highest standards of ethics, honesty, openness and accountability.
 It is crucial that we take all necessary steps to protect the reputation of Immediate and the value of our brand.
-As an organisation, Immediate takes a zero-tolerance approach to any form of corruption: in the course of our business activities we do not endorse any form of fraud or corruption from either our own staff or those acting on our behalf
+As an organisation, Immediate takes a zero-tolerance approach to any form of corruption: in the course of our business activities we do not endorse any form of fraud or corruption either by our own staff or those acting on our behalf.

-1. Ensure all the third parties that you deal with are aware of and acknowledge Immediate’s zero tolerance to fraud and corruption (and are aware of applicable anti-bribery laws – such as the UK Bribery Act 2010) before you enter into a new relationship with them.
+1. Ensure all the third parties that you deal with are aware of and acknowledge Immediate’s zero tolerance to fraud and corruption (and are aware of applicable anti-bribery laws – such as the Bribery Act 2010) before you enter into a new relationship with them.

 2. Carry out appropriate due diligence on third parties before you enter into a deal or relationship.

 3. Be alert to close relationships between parties in the supply chain (e.g. agent / distributor) or with government officials.